-Fernie is located in the Elk Valley in the southern part of BC.
+Fernie is located in the Elk Valley in the southern part of British Columbia.
 It’s only about a three hour drive southwest from Calgary and a two hour drive from Kalispell, Montana.
 It’s a popular place to fly into for the American crowd.

 Go downhill skiing or snowboarding at Fernie Alpine Resort

-Fernie Alpine Resort, located in the Lizard Range is famous for its powder days.
-The first time I visited many decades ago – on long, skinny skis – I remember spending most of the day flailing away in the deepest powder snow I’d ever seen.
+Fernie Alpine Resort, is located in the Lizard Range.
+The first time I visited many decades ago – on long, skinny skis, I remember spending most of the day flailing away in the deepest powder snow I’d ever seen.
 My husband and I still talk about it.